 Types of Diabetes in Women

-Type 1 diabetes is an autoimmune disease that occurs when your immune system attacks and destroys the beta cells of your pancreas.
-Without properly functioning pancreas, you do not have the insulin you need to clear glucose from your blood.
+Mayo Clinic explains that type 1 diabetes is an autoimmune disease that occurs when your immune system attacks and destroys the beta cells of your pancreas.
+The beta cells produce insulin.
+When they are attacked, your body does not have the insulin it needs to clear glucose from the blood and properly lower blood sugar.
 Type 1 diabetes is linked to genetics.
 It tends to be triggered by an environmental event, such as a virus, and usually happens in childhood.

 About 5% of women with diabetes have type 1 diabetes.
 If you are wondering if you could be at risk of diabetes, consider the following risk factors.

-You are at higher risk of diabetes if:
+You are at higher risk of being diagnosed with type 1 diabetes if: